-HS stands for International Harmonized System and is administered by the World Customs Organization.
-The first 6 digits HS code for one product category are the same in all countries.
-Each country can modify by adding another two or four digits without changing the first 6 digits.
+HS code is administered by the World Customs Organization.
+It’s a standardized international method of classifying globally traded products.
+Each HS code represents one product category.
+The first 6 digits of the HS code are the same in all countries.
+And each country can modify its own HS code by adding another two or four digits without changing the first 6 digits.

-For example, H.S.Code 0102.21.0010 is meant for Male Purebred Breeding Animals under heading 0102 (Live bovine animals), under chapter 01 (Live Animals).
+Thus, together, HS code 0102.21.0010 is meant for Male Purebred Breeding Animals under heading 0102 (Live bovine animals), under chapter 01 (Live Animals).

-If you only have your product name and want to know its H.S code, here are three simple ways for you to get the code.
+If you only have your product name and want to know its HS code, here are three simple ways for you to get the code.

 The HTS classification can be very complicated.
 If you self-classify an item and the classification is incorrect, the mistake can be costly.

-Please also note that you can get an approximate idea of the duty rate of a particular product through your own search, the U.S Customs and Border Protection makes the final determination of what the correct rate of duty is.
+Please also note that you can get an approximate idea of the duty rate of a particular product through your own search.
+The U.S Customs and Border Protection makes the final determination of what the correct rate of duty is.

 Here are the most convenient ways to help you check the rate online.

-1. Find the latest duty rate information on U.S International Trade Commission website (USITC) for HTS 2019 Revision by chapter, then scroll down to the section that your product falls under and click on the chapter that relates to your product.
+1. Find the latest duty rate information on the U.S International Trade Commission website (USITC) for HTS Revision by chapter, then scroll down to the section that your product falls under and click on the chapter that relates to your product.

-2. Type in the H.S code you get (eg. 6403.19.1000) on the search page of USITC to check the rate.
+2. Type in the H.S code you get (eg. 6403.19.1000) on the search page of USITC to check the rate (eg. 5%).

 3. Contact a customs broker or CBP specialist for very specific duty information on a particular product by calling your local CBP port.